madmodder123/retropie_saves/README.md

 # retropie_saves
+NOTE: These should also work for RetroArch emus on the PC or other platforms! (except the N64 saves).

 Want to play a local multiplayer game but don't want to unlock all the levels, characters, etc.?
 Download these pre-made game saves so you can experience the full local multiplayer experience!

 Just make sure the save games match the ROM files that you are using!